Battle of the Ialomița: Prelude

-Some Christian sources claim that Şehabeddin also intended to conquer Transylvania and sent raiders there.
-However, there is no independent evidence supporting this, although some later chroniclers mention such raids.
-Jean de Wavrin suggests that only the borders of Transylvania were targeted.
-It is also possible that Şehabeddin was instructed not to conduct raids deep into Transylvania due to ongoing peace negotiations in Buda, as such actions could undermine a potential treaty.

-Hunyadi likely hoped to exploit the pasha’s weakened position, as he had previously done in his victory over Mezid Bey.
+Hunyadi likely hoped to exploit the pasha's weakened position, as he had previously done in his victory over Mezid Bey.
 The janissaries, along with the provincial cavalry, were intended to defend his camp and prevent him from meeting a fate similar to that of Mezid Bey.
 According to Jean de Wavrin, they dug a fortified position around Şehabeddin's camp each night, complete with stakes, trenches, and a ring of camels.
 For this reason, Hunyadi chose not to attack the pasha's camp.
 Approximately a week after releasing the akinji, the last of the raiders arrived, prompting Şehabeddin to break camp.
 At this point, Hunyadi began to pursue the Ottomans from a safe distance, concealing his strength and waiting patiently for an opportunity.
 The patience of Hunyadi paid off.
 According to Ottoman sources, Şehabeddin became overconfident, much like Mezid Bey had, and was unaware of the size and proximity of the Hungarian army pursuing him.

-After the destruction of Wallachia, Şehabeddin gathered his army and prepared to march into Transylvania, bragging and boasting that at the mere sight of his turban, the cowardly enemy would run away from him at a distance of several days. Şehabeddin was overconfident just as Mezid Bey.

-When John Hunyadi who was the Voivode of Transylvania and the Count of the Székelys learned the appearance of the Ottoman army in Wallachia, he immediately carried the bloody sword around in Transylvania, calling the gathering of the Székely and Hungarian armies around Szeben.
-This was the ancient Hungarian custom when the Hungarian king called to war, the bloody sword was carried across the realm.
-The gathered army of Hunyadi consisted about 15,000 experienced troops together with the units of Nicholas Újlaki who also was the Transylvanian joint voivode of Hunyadi.